asardaes/dtwclust/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs
-* There were 3 NOTEs:
+* There were 2 NOTEs:
-  + Regarding spelling, TADPole is the name of an algorithm, and it is written as such.
-Centroid/Partitional are maybe domain specific, but are written like that too.
   + The installed size is due to the 3 included vignettes (already compacted) and the compiled code (approx. 20% of the code).
   + GNU make is a system requirement due to RcppParallel